eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Software/customers-web-application-back-end-database@73.md

 <img src="images/web-application-back-end/Orders.png">
 </p>

-These information is retrieved from the database.
+This information is retrieved from the database.

 * Main information about the order
     ```sql